Solvents are useful across many industries, but you need to manage them safely due to their toxic and evaporative properties. You can:

 Counting spent solvents

 If you are a business that recycles solvents on site, you must consider spent solvents to be dangerous waste when these are stored or accumulated before distillation.
 Because solvents are often reclaimed and reused multiple times, it is only necessary to count the largest amount of spent solvent accumulated at one time, before recycling during that month.
-Counting these wastes help determine your generator status for the month and contribute to waste totals on the Dangerous Waste Annual Report.
+Counting these wastes help determine your generator category for the month and contribute to waste totals on the Dangerous Waste Annual Report.

 - The greatest amount of spent solvent not yet recycled for any given month.